OfficeDev/Office-IT-Pro-Deployment-Scripts/README.md

 For more detailed documentation of each script, check the [Wiki](https://github.com/OfficeDev/Office-IT-Pro-Deployment-Scripts/wiki) or the readme file in the corresponding folder

 ## XML Editor
-Tired of manually editing the Configuration XML File?
+Tired of manually editing the Office Click-To-Run Configuration XML File?
 Try our online XML Editor.

 [Office Click-To-Run Configuration XML Editor](http://officedev.github.io/Office-IT-Pro-Deployment-Scripts/XmlEditor.html)